Jaida Lee

-Jaida Lee (born 2006) is a Canadian baseball player.
-At age 16, she was in 2022 the first female to compete in men’s baseball at the Canada Summer Games.
+Jaida Marie Maclaren Lee (born January 1, 2006) is a Canadian professional baseball player.
+She is currently a pitcher for the New York Heights of the Women's Pro Baseball League.
+She plays for the Canadian women's national baseball team in international competitions.
+In 2022, at age 16, she became the first female to compete in men’s baseball at the Canada Summer Games.

+Early life

-Lee is a senior at Gonzaga High School, in St. John's, Newfoundland and Labrador.
-Born in St. John's, to Dave and Amanda Lee.
+Lee was raised in St. John's, Newfoundland and Labrador, by Dave and Amanda Lee.
+She has two older brothers.
 Lee started playing baseball at 6 years old, and has been playing on boy's and men's baseball teams since the age of 10.
+She attended Gonzaga High School in St. John's.

 Career

 Early career

 Lee pitched for Newfoundland and Labrador's Female U-16 team in the 2021 Atlantic Female Under 16 Baseball Championship.
 During tournament, Lee was named Top Batter and Top Pitcher.
-Also in 2021, Lee was the only girl on the province's U-17 boys baseball team, where she pitched the team's win in Dartmouth, N.S.
+Also in 2021, Lee was the only girl on the province's U-17 boys baseball team, where she pitched the team's win in Dartmouth, Nova Scotia.

-Lee was named Female Athlete of the Year, by Baseball NL in 2021.
+Lee was named Female Athlete of the Year by Baseball NL in 2021.

-Lee is on Baseball Canada's list of prospects for national team programs and in 2021, was among 41 players invited to a women’s national team (WNT) showcase event in Trois Rivières, Quebec.

-Lee is a member of the Metro Property Management Knights competing in the St. John's Amateur Baseball League.